 North of the valley, a moderate slope through the Trishuli highway for about 30 minutes takes us to Mudkhu.
 This is the meeting point for cyclists: a small tea shop to rest and lots of routes to explore.
 From here, we follow the Trishuli highway till Tinpiple and take a diversion.
 You would be amazed by what you pass – rice fields and scanty settlement with forests covering a huge section of the path and a rather long one.
 The road to Jhor could be confusing; however, anyone passing by would be eager to help.
 This is the righteous location to rest and enjoy.
 The waterfall is a popular destination where you can easily get refreshed.
 Returning, the ancient Newar city will intrigue anyone with its hospitality and delicious cuisines.

 Kathmandu – Kakani – Budhanilkantha

 Taken as one of the most challenging rides around the valley, the Scar Road comes out to be among the most rewarding ones as well.
-Fantastic mountain views on clear days and a thrilling single-track ride that keeps on knocking your adrenaline to the edge makes the ride a memorable one for most people.
+Fantastic mountain views on clear days and a thrilling single-track ride that keeps on knocking your adrenaline to the edge make the ride a memorable one for most people.
 If you stop anywhere on top of the Kakani hill, the views are just magnificent.
-Very few shops on the way so it’s a good idea to carry some food and lots of water.
+Very few shops are on the way so it’s a good idea to carry some food and lots of water.